 "Who exactly says you'd best me in a fight?"
 Looking skeptically at each other, both men lunged for the table, coming up with their weapon.

 "An unloaded gun isn't going to do shit."
 Octavious chuckled.
-He stood and attempted to plunge the knife into his opponents side, only to have the butt of the gun pounded against the side of his head.
+He stood and attempted to plunge the knife into his opponent's side, only to have the butt of the gun pounded against the side of his head.
 Now angry, he wrenched the pistol from Fakir's hand and threw it across the room.

 "Just once I'd like to get in and out of a goddamn assignment without being wounded."

 "You bastard!"
 Fakir grabbed Octavious around the neck and pulled him to the floor, only to have the dagger enter his body just below the ribs.
 Octavious twisted the knife brutally, waiting for the hands on his neck to loosen and the body fall limp.
-It only took a couple minutes and h was looking at the glassy eyes he found comforting.
+It only took a couple minutes and he was looking at the glassy eyes he found comforting.

 "Way to easy."
 Octavious rolled his blue eyes and disposed of the body in the backyard and removed the bloody rug.
-As he surveyed the house, the man pocketed the pistol and exited back out side to his car.
+As he surveyed the house, the man pocketed the pistol and exited back outside to his car.
 He drove away, humming Debussy, leaving the gated community as quietly and easily as he'd entered.